So I've just revamped my website...

 After three years of rocking the same design, I figured it was time for a refresh.
 My old site did its job, but it was starting to feel a bit stale, and I wanted to play around with some new ideas in Figma.
 Plus, it gave me a chance to dive back into blogging—something I quit two years ago but have been itching to pick up again.
 This time, I made sure the blog section was distraction-free and easy to read, so I can focus on sharing ideas without all the noise.

 The new site also marks a shift in focus.
-My old one was all about selling freelance services, but this version is more like a personal profile or resume.
-It’s not really aimed at clients; it’s for anyone who wants to dig deeper into what I do and how I do it.
+My old one was all about selling freelance services, adding a bunch of buzzwords for SEO purposes.
+But this version is more like a personal profile or resume.
 LinkedIn doesn’t always tell the full story, and my GitHub work is scattered across different accounts, so I needed a central hub to showcase everything in one place.
 Oh, and I’ve been deleting my LinkedIn on and off whenever faking the fact that I hate likedIn became a burden, so this site is now my single source of truth.

 Under the hood, I modernized the stack, ditching the old version of Next.js and SASS for the latest Next.js and Tailwind CSS.
 It’s faster, easier to maintain, and just more fun to work with.